 What is perimenopause?

-Perimenopause refers to the time period that begins when the ovaries begin to decline in function and continues until menopause (defined as the total cessation of menstrual flow for one calendar year) has been reached.
+Perimenopause refers to the period that begins when the ovaries begin to decline in function and continues until menopause (defined as the total cessation of menstrual flow for one calendar year) has been reached.
 Perimenopause has been called the "change of life" or "transition period."
-It usually begins in the 40s, but may start as early as the late 30s.
-During this time, a woman may exhibit a number of symptoms that are largely due to abnormal hormonal fluctuations.
+It usually begins in the 40s but may start as early as the late 30s.
+During this time, a woman may exhibit several symptoms largely due to abnormal hormonal fluctuations.

-Perimenopause has the potential to become a difficult period in a woman's life, as the ovaries begin to become depleted in eggs and produce hormones in reduced amounts.
-It is important that each woman attempt to understand the alterations that her body is undergoing and attempt to proactively manage these physiological changes.
-Moreover, she should not attempt hide her feelings and symptoms from others involved in her life, as this may lead to misunderstanding and frustration.
+Perimenopause can become a difficult period in a woman's life, as the ovaries begin to become depleted in eggs and produce hormones in reduced amounts.
+It is essential that each woman attempt to understand the alterations that her body is undergoing in an attempt to proactively manage these physiological changes.
+Moreover, she should not attempt to hide her feelings and symptoms from others involved in her life, as this may lead to misunderstanding and frustration.
 Professional help is available, and new products and technologies are constantly being developed to assist with the control of perimenopausal symptoms.
-With appropriate dialogue between a woman and her health-care professional, most women can navigate this potentially difficult period of their lives.
+With appropriate dialogue between a woman and her health care professional, most women can navigate this potentially difficult period of their lives.